-- In the EYFS, each child's pre-school record gives details of achievements and interests in particular areas.
+• In the EYFS, each child's pre-school record gives details of achievements and interests in particular areas.
 Information from baseline assessments carried out by class teachers within the first half-term of the reception year gives information about their developing skills across several areas of learning.
-Therefore, we can identify children who are likely to be most able. - Analysis of summative test results and formative teacher assessments - If a child achieved GDS in year two they will be identified as more able and tracked as more able until year 6. - KS1 and KS2 SATs - Teacher observations and knowledge of pupils - Information from specialist teachers, e.g. sports coaches and music teachers - Discussions with parents and pupils
+Therefore, we can identify children who are likely to be most able.

+- Analysis of summative test results and formative teacher assessments - KS2 SATs - Teacher observations and knowledge of pupils - Information from specialist teachers, e.g. sports coaches and music teachers - Discussions with parents and pupils